-Most Americans regularly donate to a few favorite charitable causes, simply writing a check or making an online donation when they can afford it.
-If you’re ready and able to make a significant commitment to charitable giving, however, you may want to investigate other methods of giving.
-Consider setting up a donor-advised fund—a special account, managed by investment experts, from which you make your donations.
-It may give you some tax advantages and foster family involvement in giving.
+Many Americans regularly donate to a few favorite charitable causes.
+But if you're ready and able to make a significant commitment to charitable giving, you might want to investigate other methods of giving—like a donor-advised fund (DAF).
+A DAF is a special account, managed by investment experts, which you use to make donations to charity.
+It might give you some tax advantages and foster family involvement in giving.

 A DAF is an account you set up at a qualified public charity, called the "sponsoring organization" of the DAF.
 You no longer own or control the money, but you direct its investment and keep advisory privileges regarding distributions.

-The sponsoring organization will probably follow your recommendations for grants, but it isn’t required to.
-The organization wants to be sure it’s giving to a tax-exempt charity—if it doesn’t, it faces a big penalty (excise tax) on any amount given for a non-charitable purpose.
+While the sponsoring organization will probably follow your recommendations for grants, it isn't required to.
+The organization wants to be sure it's giving to a tax-exempt charity—if it doesn't, it faces a big penalty on any amount given for a non-charitable purpose.

-There are many large, national sponsoring organizations, including the charitable arms of big financial services companies such as Fidelity and Vanguard.
+There are many large, national sponsoring organizations to choose from, including the charitable arms of big financial services companies such as Fidelity and Vanguard.
 Universities and hospitals sponsor DAFs for donors who want to give to their programs.
 Community foundations, which give grants to local charities, also sponsor DAFs, as do independent nonprofit organizations such as the National Philanthropic Trust.

 The sponsoring organization manages the money (for a fee).
-If you go with a financial services company, your investment options will be limited to the company’s own investment funds, unless the amount is very large ($1 million, at Vanguard).
+If you go with a financial services company, your investment options often will be limited to the company's own investment funds, unless the amount is very large.

 When you donate cash or other assets to your DAF, you make an irrevocable gift, and you get an immediate charitable tax deduction.
-There are limits on the amount you can deduct, but they’ll affect you only if you want to give a very large amount: you can deduct up to 50% of your adjusted gross income each year when you donate cash, and up to 30% of your AGI for other assets—like securities and real estate—that have appreciated (gone up) in value since you acquired them.
+There are limits on the amount you can deduct, but they'll affect you only if you want to give a very large amount: you can deduct up to 60% of your adjusted gross income (AGI) that year if you donate cash, and up to 30% of your AGI for other assets—like securities and real estate—that have appreciated (gone up) in value since you acquired them.
 These percentages change frequently, so it's best to check the latest IRS guidance on charitable contribution deductions.

 How long will the DAF last?
 It's up to you.
 You can name a charitable beneficiary to receive the funds in the account at your death.
 Or, if you want to establish a family tradition of philanthropy, you can name someone to take over your role of advising on investments and grants after your death.
 If you decide that you aren't happy with the sponsoring charity's management of the fund, you should be able to transfer the account to another sponsoring organization.
 (Make sure, before you sign up, that this is possible.)

-Donor-advised funds are usually compared to private foundations, another way for individuals or families to set up a tax-advantaged way to make large charitable donations over a period of years.
-Here is how DAFs and private foundations compare on some key issues:
+Donor-advised funds are often compared to setting up private foundations, another way for individuals or families to set up a tax-advantaged way to make large charitable donations over a period of years.
+Here's how DAFs and private foundations compare on some key issues:

 Set-up costs and hassle.
 You don't need to hire a lawyer to create a DAF; the sponsoring organization will be happy to help you with the paperwork, which is generally pretty straightforward.
 Setting up a private foundation, on the other hand, usually costs several thousand dollars in legal fees.

 Taxes on growth of the funds.
-If funds in a private foundation generate income, you’ll pay an excise tax (about 2%) on the amount.
+If funds in a private foundation generate income, you'll pay an excise tax (1.39%) on the amount.
 Growth of funds in a DAF is tax-free.

 Privacy.
-A foundation’s tax returns show how much you donated to it; your contributions to a DAF are not a matter of public record.
+A foundation's tax returns show how much you donated to it; your contributions to a DAF aren't a matter of public record.
 You can also have the sponsoring organization make grants to charities anonymously if you wish.

 Minimum payouts.
 Private foundations must give away at least 5% of their assets annually; DAFs have no such obligation.
 Many do, however, give away much more than 5%.